shelleringer/heaping-mps/README.md

 # Data

 The data visualized in this figure come from multiple sources, including cross-national survey programs and national surveys and censuses.
 Access to several of these data sources require prior registration.
-Instructions and links to registration sites are provided in the [supplementary material of the data visualization.](https://github.com/shelleringer/heaping-mps/blob/main/Heaping-methods-12042022sh.docx).
+Instructions and links to registration sites are provided in the [supplementary material of the data visualization](https://github.com/shelleringer/heaping-mps/blob/main/Heaping-methods-12042022sh.docx).
+In this repository, we include a [summary data set](https://github.com/shelleringer/heaping-mps/blob/main/heaping-series.csv).
+It contains our estimates of Whipple's index by country, year and source of data.

 # Methods